Glossary

 • Aunt

-• Please note that it is important that at least one of your child’s Trusted Adults be outside the family and each of them should be able to drive a car so that they are able to seek help for your child is necessary.
+It is important that at least one of your child’s Trusted Adults be outside the family.
+Each of them should be old enough to drive a car so that they are able to seek help for your child if necessary.
+Ask your child to brainstorm situations when they may need to go to a Trusted Adult for help.

-• Using their list of Trusted Adults, your child should complete their Safety NETwork chart of trusted adults who they feel safe to go to any time they feel scared or confused.
-As you do this with your child, make sure the names that you write down are also people with whom you feel that your child is safe.
+Using the worksheets below, work with your child to complete their Safety NETwork.
+As you do this with your child, make sure the names that your child chooses to include are also people with whom you feel that your child is safe.

-• Download the letter and send to each of the adults in your child’s Safety NETwork.
-Make sure that these adults know that you child looks to them for support and help.
+Download the letter to the Trusted Adults in your child’s Safety NETwork below and send letters to each of the adults.
+Make sure that these adults know that your child looks to them for support and help.
 As a team, you can better protect your child.
-Brainstorm with your child about other adults they can turn to for help.

 Downloads: